 - You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
 These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website www.medicare.gov: - Usually, when you have moved. - If you have Medicaid. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - Where applicable, if you enroll in the Program of All-inclusive Care for Elderly (PACE). - The enrollment periods may vary depending on your situation. - To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-You can choose any of the following types of plans:
+You can choose:

-- Another Medicare health plan with or without prescription drug coverage.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan.
+- Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan.